 - Greater regulation for those who provide professional care and support, and tougher penalties for those who do not provide care and support of a high enough standard

-- Changes to when and how people will be asked to contribute towards the cost of support which has been arranged in conjunction with their local authority - most of these changes will not come into effect until 2020.
+- Changes to when and how people will be asked to contribute towards the cost of support which has been arranged in conjunction with their local authority

 The Care Act sets out some 'key principles' on how health and social care professionals should work with you.
 Those principles are:-